kht-gw/Car_License_Plate_Detection/README.md

 ## Outputs of Image Mode

-After doing detection and ocr, the following outputs will be genereted in sample_run foder automatically. 'crops' directory contains cropped car license plate images. 'bbox_images' contains the images with detected car license plates and ocr text.
+After doing detection and ocr, the following outputs will be genereted in sample_run folder automatically. 'crops' directory contains cropped car license plate images. 'bbox_images' contains the images with detected car license plates and ocr text.
 'results.json' is the json file containing all the information of the process.

 * assets